manastech/middleman-search/README.md

 You will typically load the `index` into a lunr index instance, and then use the `docs` map to look up the returned value and present it to the user.

-You should also `require` the `lunr.min.js` file in your main sprockets javascript file to be able to actually load the index:
+You should also `require` the `lunr.min.js` file in your main sprockets javascript file (if using the asset pipeline) to be able to actually load the index:

 ```javascript
 //= require lunr.min